Authress-Engineering/aws-architect.js/bin/template/README.md

 * `content/index.html`:
 	* Update google usercontent token (`google-signin-client_id`) in the index.html with client id.
 	* Update `IDENTITY_POOL_ID` with the identityPoolId
+	* Set the redirect on auth to be the s3 bucket (so localhost and also the actual S3 bucket and optionally cloudfront)

 ## Development